AGCoL

 Optional.
 The following run on the files in the /sequence and /annotation sub-directories.

-4. Lengths Run it to see if you need to set a Group prefix in symap.
+4. Lengths Run it to see if you need to set a Minimal lengths value in symap Project Parameters.

 5. Split Splits the converted file genomic.fna and anno.gff into a file per chromosome.